On this page

 You must:

-- be an early childhood service or an approved service provider who receives state government funding to deliver a kindergarten program.
+- be an early childhood service or an approved provider who receives state government funding to deliver a kindergarten program.
 Funded kindergarten programs can be delivered in stand-alone kindergartens, long day care centres and schools.

 OR